louthy/language-ext/README.md

 of C# had to make pragmatic decisions, it's a shame this one slipped through though.
 So, what to do about the "null problem"?

-`null` is often used to indicate "no value"; the method called can't produce a value of the type it said it was going to produce, and therefore it gives you "nothing".
-The thing is that when "no value" is passed to the consuming code, it gets assigned to a variable of type T, the same type that the function said it was going to return, except this variable now has a timebomb in it.
+`null` is often used to indicate _no value_; the method called can't produce a value of the type it said it was going to produce, and therefore it gives you "nothing".
+The thing is that when _no value_ is passed to the consuming code, it gets assigned to a variable of type T, the same type that the function said it was going to return, except this variable now has a timebomb in it.
 You must continually check if the value is `null`, if it's passed around it must be checked too.